 From Charles Johnston: “The institute’s work brings big-picture, long-term perspective to the human condition.
 The kinds of insights it explores can initially stretch people’s understanding.
 But with time, they come to seem like common sense.
 What is new is that this is a degree of common that before now we could not have tolerated—it would have overwhelmed us.
 Today, it has become essential.

-The Institute’s efforts confront what are arguably today’s two most important questions: How do we best understand the times in which we live?
-And, what kind of thinking will be required if we are to effectively address the essential challenges before us as a species.
+The Institute’s efforts confront what are arguably today’s two most important questions: How do we best understand the times in which we live and the challenges ahead for us as a species?
+And, what kind of thinking will be required if we are to effectively address those challenges?

 “With regard to the first question, the Institute’s work focuses on the concept of Cultural Maturity, a key notion within Creative Systems Theory.
 We tend to assume that modern thinking and modern institutions represent end points and ideals.
 The concept of Cultural Maturity proposes that what we see today can’t be an end point if our future is to be at all bright.
 It describes how the most important challenges of our time require new human capacities if we are to address them effectively.
 It also describes how a critical cultural “growing up” happening in our time is making these new capacities possible.
 The Institute works to development appreciation for these needed, more mature human capacities and presents offerings that help people develop them in their personal lives and as leaders in the world.

 “With regard to the kind of thinking needed for times ahead, the Institute’s work focuses on how today’s increasingly complex questions require understanding that is dynamic and systemic in a sense we have not seen before.
-In particular, it focuses on further developing and teaching the ideas of Creative Systems Theory, one framework that succeeds at this essential task.
+In the end, our time’s require that we rethink thought itself.
+A major focus of the Institute is further developing and teaching the ideas of Creative Systems Theory, one framework that succeeds at this essential task.
 Creative Systems Theory proposes that what makes the human species particular, if not unique, is the audacity of our toolmaking, meaning-making “creative” natures.
-It uses this recognition as the basis for a comprehensive approach to understanding how human systems work and for making sense of and addressing the challenges and opportunities that define our time.”
+It uses this recognition as the basis for a comprehensive approach to understanding how human systems work and for making sense of and addressing the challenges and opportunities that will define our future.”

 The Cultural Maturity Blog (CulturalMaturityBlog.net)